 Incentives for orphan drugs in Europe

-Europe’s EMA provides various incentive and benefits for orphan drug researchers, and these are,
+Europe’s EMA provides various incentives and benefits for orphan drug researchers, and these are,

 - Research & Development: During research and development of orphan medicine’s, the company can benefit from incentives such as